flynnoct/chatgpt-telegram-bot/README.md

 - **DALL·E, the Image Generation AI Model**.
 Send a short prompt to the Bot and get your own painting.
 - **Whisper, the Intelligent Speech Recognizer**.
 The Bot can read your voice messages.
 - **Azure TTS, the Speech service feature that converts text to lifelike speech**.
 The Bot can reply with voice messages.
-- **Comprehensive privacy protection**.
+- **Comprehensive Privacy Protection**.
 The Bot is unable (and of course we won't) to collect any message in group chat except user prompts.

 Additonal features:

 - ChatGPT role and temperature Customization.
-- Logging system for debug purpose.
-- Telegram _inline mode_ is supported to invoke the Bot in a private chat with a contact and a group without bot as a member.
+- The Telegram _inline mode_ allows you to query the Bot privately in a chat with a contact or group, even if the bot is not a member.
-- User Whitelist to control who can use the bot.
-You can also set `allow_all_users` to `true` to allow all users to use the Bot.
+- User White-list to control who can use the bot.
+You can also set `allow_all_users` to `true` to allow any users to use the Bot.
 - Set the daily limitation of requirements to **DALL·E**.
 - Grant more resources to _Super Users_.
 - Docker deployment is supported.
 (This method is maintained by community.
 Thanks for @EstrellaXD 's contribution)